jundalisay/spblist/content/en/research/paracelsus/nature/book-05/chapter-02.md

 The mortification of Fire is by Water, for all Water, quencheth Fire, and takes from it its power, and force.

-This is how death lyes hid in all naturall things, and how they may be mortified, and bee brought into another form, and nature, and what vertues flow from them.
+This is how death lyes hid in all naturall things, and how they may be mortified, and bee brought into another form, and nature, and what virtues flow from them.
 Whatsoever should have been said further, we put in the following book, of the Resurrection of Naturall things.